timmythecat/Harper-and-Friends/README.md

 ## Features
 + Currently 3 races: Harper like, Wynter like and a cream colored gryphon
-+ A new leather catagory that has Gryphon feathers
++ A new leather category that has Gryphon feathers
 + A set of Genes for the Gryphons
 + Bionic parts for gryphons
-+ Furnature for gryhons
++ Furniture for gryphons
 + Preening Feature
 + And more (coming soon)